 If unexpected expenditures come up during your IVA you should consider a payment break.
 This will help manage the financial emergency without borrowing more.

-- How long can a Payment Break Last
+- How long can the break be for?

 - What happens to the payments you miss?